2.5 Financial Statements of Businesses Acquired or to Be Acquired (Rule 3-05)

 it will be consummated, the registrant may be required to file certain financial statements

-of the acquired business or to be acquired business (acquiree) in accordance with Rule 3-05.
+of the acquired business or to be acquired business (acquiree) in accordance with Regulation

-While existing registrants are subject to periodic reporting requirements for significant
+S-X, Rule 3-05.
+While existing registrants are subject to periodic reporting requirements

-of an initial registration statement, a company must evaluate recent acquisitions, as
+of an initial registration statement, a company must evaluate recent consummated and

 The following factors govern whether and, if so, for what period, the acquiree’s financial statements are required for a consummated or probable acquisition: